dpfens/World-Bank-Python/README.md

     - Returns instances of `CountryIndicator` for a given [Indicator](#indicator).
 If a `start` year and `end` year are provided, returns `CountryIndicators` where `start` >= year <= `end`.
     - If a country is provided, only returns `CountryIndicators` for the given country.
 If a country is not provided, returns `CountryIndicators` for the [Indicator](#indicator) for all countries.

-See the [WorldBank Indicator API](See https://datahelpdesk.worldbank.org/knowledgebase/articles/898599-api-indicator-queries) for more details
+See the [World Bank Indicator API](See https://datahelpdesk.worldbank.org/knowledgebase/articles/898599-api-indicator-queries) for more details

 ### IncomeLevel